 strength by learning how to correct your posture—to become straight

-in gravity, so that the bones bear the weight.
+in gravity or have a straight zhong ding, so that the bones bear the weight.
 Bones

 in their natural, plumb position become stronger and joints become

 more fluid.
 If the skeleton is out of position, much energy is wasted

 in work done by muscles that are in tension and in opposition to

 each other.
 The person’s balance suffers and chronic pain sets in.

 Wear and tear on joints increases.
 As the skeleton ages, the result